GoranErhartic/backend-onboarding/commands/initialize.md

         - If "Step 8 - Generate Quick Reference" is `[ ]`: `/onboarding/generate-quick-reference`
         - If "Step 9 - Analyze Code Structure" is `[ ]`: `/onboarding/analyze-code-structure`
         - If "Step 10 - Assess Production Readiness (Optional)" is `[ ]`: `/onboarding/assess-production-readiness`
+      - If "Step 11 - Analyze Event-Driven Architecture" is `[ ]`: `/onboarding/analyze-event-driven-architecture`
       - Format: "**Pending steps:** [list of command names]"
       - If all steps are complete or in progress, report: "All steps are complete or currently running."
     * Inform the user that they can now run any analysis step independently.